jerimiah-smiggins/smiggins/smiggins/BACKEND.md

+# NOTICE
+This document has not been updated since v0.9.X

 # Backend Docs
 Docs for the backend.
 This contains descriptions of every function defined in any of the files in the backend.